AlJohri/syr-djbootcamp18/setup.md

 # Setup

 1. Open `Terminal.app` from the Applications folder.
+You can press Cmd+Space to initiate Spotlight and then type `Terminal`.

 	*`Terminal.app` is how we will run command line software.
 Instead of clicking buttons on graphical user interfaces (GUIs), we will type commands on the command line (CLI).*